farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 **_The future is in constant flux._**

-Not everything is about the proficiencies of the PCs.
-There are situations where something is simply up to chance.
-In those situations, the GM can call for a `fortune roll`.
+The fortune roll is a tool that the GM can use to disclaim decision making in a situation the PCs aren’t directly involved in.
+It can also be used by the players when no other roll applies to the situation at hand.
+The result of the roll helps guide the outcome as to where the story goes next, but doesn't feature `momentum` nor `consequences`.

 > **_You are looking in the wreckage of a ship; is anybody left alive?
 You find a pistol on the ground; are there still bullets in it?
 Two factions are at war; who will win the final battle?_**

-To make a fortune roll, you need to assess the chances of a thing actually happening.
+To make a fortune roll, build a dice pool by using a specific action or by adding `1d6` per likeliness level of a thing happening.

-Is that thing likely or unlikely to happen?
-For each "likeliness" level, add `+1d6` to the dice pool.

 - If there's a 50% chance of success, roll `1d6`.
 If it's more than that, add more dice to the pool.
 - If it's really unlikely, roll `2d6` and pick the lowest result.